WilsonOh/k_nearest_handwritten_digits/README.md

 ## Disclaimer
-- The algorithm used is a very naive implementation of the K nearest neighbours algorithm, making it very inaccurate.
+- The algorithm used is a very naive implementation of the K nearest neighbours algorithm, making it fairly inaccurate.
-- Training samples are from the MNIST handwritten digit dataset
+- Training samples are from the MNIST handwritten digit dataset (60,000 training samples)